adamscott/OInput/README.md

 Notes
 ----------------
-- [1] "InputManager.asset" as been borrowed from the
-[ouya-unity-plugin project](https://github.com/ouya/ouya-unity-plugin) for (the awesome) [Ouya](http://ouya.tv/ "I want one!").
+- `InputManager.asset` as been borrowed from the [ouya-unity-plugin project](https://github.com/ouya/ouya-unity-plugin) for (the awesome) [Ouya](http://ouya.tv/ "I want one!").
 Thanks to
 [Tim Graupmann](https://twitter.com/tgraupmann "@tgraupmann on Twitter") and the